Student Support and Services

 Advisors are academic mentors who notice what is happening to their advisees, pay attention to their academic progress, and help them work towards completing their degrees and identifying and fulfilling their goals.
 Academic advising at Kalamazoo College helps students to develop plans compatible with their interests, abilities, and goals; design a course of on- and off-campus study; meet degree requirements; grow intellectually and personally; and make the most of their undergraduate education.
 All students must meet with their advisors before they are allowed to register for classes for the upcoming quarter.
 New students are assigned to an advisor linked to First-Year Seminars.
 Students typically stay with their first advisor until they declare a major sophomore year, when they may opt to change to an advisor in their major department.
 Departmental Student Advisors (DSAs) provide a student perspective on majors, minors, and concentrations.

 Kalamazoo College has had an Early Alert system in place since 1996.
-If faculty or advisors have concerns about a student's academic progress or engagement, they are asked to notify the Early Alert Committee about students who are struggling or disengaged.
+If faculty or advisors have concerns about a student's academic progress or engagement, they are asked to use the Early Alert system.
 Academic advisors are notified immediately of any reports regarding their advisees.
-The Early Alert Committee, a group of academic and student development administrators meets weekly each quarter to review these reports, see if there is a wider problem, and make plans for the most effective follow-up.
+The Early Alert Committee, a group of academic and student development administrators, meets regularly each quarter to review the reports and make plans for follow-up.

 The Counseling Center provides a confidential setting where mental health professionals and interns help students understand and work through personal concerns.
-Our services include individual counseling and psychotherapy, support groups, educational workshops, psychological testing (personality, alcohol/other drug, and learning disability assessments), and referral to off-campus mental health professionals.
+Our services include individual counseling, therapy and support groups, educational workshops, and referral to off-campus mental health professionals.